Charter Vessel Services in Glacier Bay

 All Commercial Vessel Services are authorized in accordance with the Park's Vessel Management Plan.
 The Vessel Management Plan also provides for vessel use restrictions aimed at protecting park resources (humpback whale feeding, seal pupping, etc.).

-We also wish to take this opportunity to briefly highlight a few topics relevant (see links below) to the health and well being of visiting National Park anglers, as well as some specific measures aimed at protecting and conserving park resources.
+We also wish to take this opportunity to briefly highlight a few topics relevant to the health and well being of visiting National Park anglers, as well as some specific measures aimed at protecting and conserving park resources.
 These are posted with the objective of better informing you, your staff and Glacier Bay National Park visitors: